Last Updated on

 If you end up sending too many anchors with “acoustic guitars” to the “6 String Acoustic Guitar” page, you’re setting yourself up to telling Google that the 6-string page wants to rank for “acoustic guitar” as well.

-Instead, build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”, while avoiding or removing the anchors targeted at the broad term.
+Instead, do more content marketing and build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”, while avoiding or removing the anchors targeted at the broad term.

 Page Removal and 301’s